- What we do

 Dr. Ragnar Hanas, Paediatric Endocrinologist, Sweden

-Dr. Graham Ogle, General Manager, Sydney
+Dr. Graham Ogle, General Manager, Australia

 Program accounts within DNSW & ACT and IDF Brussels are audited annually by Ernst & Young in Australia and Brussels.

 IDF Life for a Child (USA) Inc. was incorporated in August 2015.
 This non-profit corporation is governed by a board of seven directors, two of whom are appointed by the IDF Board.
 It received 501c(3) approval to receive tax deductible donations in May 2016.
 Financial accounts are audited annually.